-Domestic violence can be physical, emotional, financial, or psychological.
-Sexual abuse is often a part of domestic violence.
+domestic abuse can be physical, emotional, financial, or psychological.
+Sexual abuse is often a part of domestic abuse.

 You are being abused if your partner/ex-partner/girlfriend/boyfriend/family member does any of the following:

 - Constantly criticises your appearance, undermines your decisions and opinions